annotation/stam/README.md

   non-inclusive.
 Non-contiguous spans are expressed via multiple `TextSelector`s under a `MultiSelector`.
 * ``ResourceSelector``  - A selector point to a resource as whole.
 These type of annotation can be interpreted as *metadata*.
 * ``AnnotationSelector``  - A selector pointing to one or more other annotations.
-This we call higher-order annotation is very common in STAM models.
+This we call higher-order annotation and is very common in STAM models.
 If the annotation that is being targeted eventually refers to a text (`TextSelector`), then offsets **MAY** be specified that select a subpart of this text.
 These offsets are now *relative* to the annotation.
 Internally, the implementation can always efficiently resolve these to absolute offsets on the resource.
 The use of `AnnotationSelector` has one important constraint: the graph of all annotations referring to other annotations  *MUST* be acyclic; i.e. it can't end up in a recursive loop of annotations referencing each-other.
 Implementations *SHOULD* check this.
 * ``MultiSelector``  - A selector that consists of multiple other selectors, used to select more complex targets that transcend the idea of a single simple selection.
 This *MUST* be interpreted as the annotation applying equally to the conjunction as a whole, its parts being inter-dependent and for any of them it goes that they *MUST NOT* be omitted for the annotation to makes sense.
 Note that the order of the selectors is not significant.
 When there is no dependency relation between the selectors, you *MUST* simply use multiple `Annotation`s instead.
 * ``DirectionalSelector``  - Another selector that consists of multiple other selectors, but with an explicit direction (from -> to), used to select more